-- Demonstrate specialty practice knowledge, professional standards and values, and commitment to excellence in the role of the master's-prepared nurse that promotes lifelong learning to benefit the advancement of the nursing profession. - Integrate scholarship into practice through critical thinking and clinical reasoning to engage in full evidencebased practice application to solve problems and facilitate change. - 3.
+- Demonstrate specialty practice knowledge, professional standards and values, and commitment to excellence in the role of the master's-prepared nurse that promotes lifelong learning to benefit the advancement of the nursing profession. - 2.
+Integrate scholarship into practice through critical thinking and clinical reasoning to engage in full evidencebased practice application to solve problems and facilitate change. - 3.
 Evaluate the impact of economic, sociocultural, ethical, and political factors in the management of population health relevant to nursing practice and health care. - Integrate concepts of social justice and person-centered care standards to strengthen quality and safety outcomes across diverse settings. - 5.
-Evaluate healthcare information technologies to manage and improve the delivery of safe, high-quality, and efficient care in accordance with regulatory standards. - Discuss the nursing leadership skills and professional excellence needed for the empowerment of others to improve population health and patient-centered care as part of the inter-professional team. - 7.
+Evaluate healthcare information technologies to manage and improve the delivery of safe, high-quality, and efficient care in accordance with regulatory standards. - 6.
+Discuss the nursing leadership skills and professional excellence needed for the empowerment of others to improve population health and patient-centered care as part of the inter-professional team. - 7.
 Evaluate effective communication skills used for diverse audiences for the resolution of organizational issues and complex problems while supporting decision-making.

-this catalog for a list of courses that satisfy the General Education requirements.
+Please refer to the General Education Curriculum section in this catalog for a list of courses that satisfy the General Education requirements.